brandondorner/NBA-Scrabbalize/README.md

 I paid $1.99 for the api key so I hope you enjoy.

 # Technologies Used (For Hiring Manager's Eyes Only)

 This is a (work in progress) React app to showcase the skills and code structure of the [developer](https://github.com/brandondorner).

 The technologies and features that are used in this app are but not limited to:

 - React
 - Typescript
 - React Router
 - React Query
-- React Table (Infinite Scroll, filtering, sorting, pagination)
+- React Table (Infinite Scroll, sorting, pagination)
 - Custom Hooks
 - Chakra UI
+- Zustand (State Management)

 # Available Scripts